RizInno/cds-customer-stepbystep/tutorial.md

     3. Change back to the root directory
 3. run the packaging command `mbt build`
 4. deploy the app with `cf deploy ./mta_archives/cds-customer-stepbystep_1.0.0.mtar`

+IN mta.yaml
+HTML5Runtime_enabled: true

+Add this to the bottom of manifest.json
+    ,

+  "sap.cloud": {

+      "public": true,

+      "service": "riz.inno.tutorial.ui"

+  }